 Cultural and Organisational Shifts

-Integrating vulnerability management into DevSecOps brings measurable benefits:
+Integrating vulnerability management into DevSecOps brings measurable benefits, including:

-• Reduced mean time to remediate (MTTR) by catching issues early.
+- Reduced mean time to remediate (MTTR) by identifying issues earlier in development.

-• Lower technical debt, as vulnerabilities don’t accumulate across releases.
+- Lower technical debt, as vulnerabilities are addressed before they accumulate across releases.

 Are you searching for Vulnerability Management solutions for your organisation?
 The Cyber Secure Forum can help!